 What are colorectal cancers?

-Why is early detection of colorectal cancer important?
+Why is early colorectal cancer screening important?

-- A change in bowel habits: diarrhea or constipation
+- A change in bowel habits (diarrhea or constipation)

 - Rectal bleeding or blood in the stool